Chart Color Schemes

 Roselands has seen below average employment performance when compared to national benchmarks

-However, professional & technical services are under-represented at 7.9% compared to Greater Sydney's 11.5%.
-Over the year to September 2025, employment increased by 3.2% while labour force grew by 4.1%, leading to a rise in unemployment rate of 0.8 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03% with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Roselands' employment mix suggests local employment should grow by 6.5% over five years and 13.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Employment opportunities locally appeared limited, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment increased by 3.2%, while labour force grew by 4.1%, leading to an unemployment rate rise of 0.8 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Roselands' employment mix suggests local employment should grow by 6.5% over five years and 13.4% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment